 Section 7.
 Notice of Meetings.

-Written notice stating the place, day and hour of any meeting of members shall, by or at the direction of the President, the Executive-Secretary or by the officers or persons calling the meeting, be delivered either personally or by mail, to each member not less than 20 nor more than 30 days before the date of such meeting.
-In case of a special meeting or when required by statute or by these Bylaws, the purpose or purposes for which the meeting is called shall be stated in the notice.
-If mailed, the notice of a meeting shall be deemed to be delivered when deposited in the United States mail, addressed to the member at his address as it appears on the records of the Association, with postage thereon prepaid.
+Written notice stating the place, day and hour of any meeting of members shall, by or at the direction of the President, the Executive-Secretary or by the officers or persons calling the meeting, be delivered either personally, sent by email or by mail, to each member not less than 20 nor more than 30 days before the date of such meeting.
+In case of a special meeting or when required by statute or by these By-laws, the purpose or purposes for which the meeting is called shall be stated in the notice.
+If emailed, the notice of a meeting shall be deemed to be delivered when sent via the internet without rejection, addressed to the member at their email address as it appears on the records of the Association.
+If mailed, the notice of a meeting shall be deemed to be delivered when deposited in the United States mail addressed to the member at their mailing address as it appears on the records of the Association, with postage paid.

 Section 8.
 Quorum.